ProseMirror/website/pages/examples/upload/index.md

 Some types of editing involve asynchronous operations, but you want to present them to your users as a single action.
-For example, when inserting an image from the user's local filesystem, you won't have access to the actual image until you're uploaded it and created a URL for it.
+For example, when inserting an image from the user's local filesystem, you won't have access to the actual image until you've uploaded it and created a URL for it.
 Yet, you don't want to make the user go through the motion of first uploading the image, then waiting for that to complete, and only then inserting the image into the document.